Formatting keyboard shortcut in Xcode

 Xcode is no exception to this rule.

-In Xcode, you don’t format the entire codebase or the entire file like in other editors.
+In Xcode, you don’t have to format the entire codebase or the entire file like in other editors.

-Here, it works on the text you’ve selected.
+Here, it can work precisely on the text you’ve selected.

 So you could select a block you want to be auto-formatted, or if you want to format the whole file, just select the entire content of the file with: